Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Riesz-type products and exponential estimates

-Let $c_5 > 0$ be an absolute constant so small such that, setting $\delta := e^{- c_5 N}$, the right hand side of \eqref{eq:lambda-close-h} will tend to zero as $N \to \infty$.
-Next, let the number $\gamma > 0$ be (an absolute constant) so small such that also the right hand side of \eqref{eq:lambda-close-1} will tend to zero as $N \to \infty$.
-Now fix $N = N(\eps)$ so large, such that the right hand sides of both \eqref{eq:lambda-close-1} and \eqref{eq:lambda-close-h} will be smaller than $\eps / 2$.
-Having fixed $N$, the functions $w$, $\lambda$, $X$ and $h$ have also been fixed, and it follows that
+Let $c_4 > 0$ be an absolute constant so small such that, setting $\delta := e^{- c_4 N}$, the right hand side of \eqref{eq:lambda-close-h} will tend to zero as $N \to \infty$.
+Next, let the number $\gamma > 0$ be an absolute constant, so small such that also the right hand side of \eqref{eq:lambda-close-1} will tend to zero as $N \to \infty$.
+Now we fix $N = N(\eps)$ so large, such that the right hand sides of both \eqref{eq:lambda-close-1} and \eqref{eq:lambda-close-h} will be smaller than $\eps / 2$.
+Having fixed $N$, the functions $w$, $\lambda$, $X$ and $h$ are also fixed, and it follows that

-Finally we will define the compact $K$, the smooth function $f$ and the trigonometric polynomial $P$ satisfying the properties \ref{cond:principal-1} and \ref{cond:principal-2} of Lemma \ref{lemma:principal}.
+Finally we will define the compact $K$, the function $f$ and the trigonometric polynomial $P$ with the properties \ref{cond:principal-1} and \ref{cond:principal-2}.
 Let $\chi$ be a non-negative, infinitely smooth function, with integral $= 1$.
-Setting $f := h \ast \chi$ and $K := \supp(f)$ we obtain \ref{cond:principal-1}.
-By choosing $\chi$ supported on a sufficiently small neighborhood of zero, we may assume that $X(t) > c_3$ on $K$.
-Let us now set
+Set $f := h \ast \chi$, then $\|1 - f\|_{A_q} < \eps$.
+By choosing $\chi$ supported on a sufficiently small neighborhood of zero, we may assume that $f$ is supported by a compact $K$ (a finite union of segments) such that $X(t) > c_1 / 2$ on $K$.
+Thus \ref{cond:principal-1} is satisfied.
+Now we set